-The Shields Brothers Senior’s last performance (1970’s).
+The Shields Brothers Senior’s last performance (the 1970’s).
 The Shields Brothers were frequent guest singers on gospel radio and traveled across the country on the Gospel Quartet circuit.
-They were know for their sweet harmonious voices and sang consistently for 70 years.
+They were known for their sweet harmonious voices and sang consistently for 70 years.

 Pictured here (1940’s) with a trophy won in a competition for enunciation, appearance, stage performance and harmony, The Jubilee Four were a group of two sets of brothers and a neighbor, who began singing together in Cleveland, Ohio in the 1930’s.
 The group sang together until three of the members were drafted to serve in World War II.
 The members included, Clifford Phelps, William Phelps, Eugene Ross, Johnny Shields and Claude Shields Jr. They were later renamed The Shields Brothers.

 In 1949, Claude Shields Jr married Fannie Sanders.
 She along with her sister, Frettie Jackson sang with the Turner Gospel Singers under the direction William Turner.
 The union produced two sons, Gerald and Dale.
 Gerald was drafted into the army and entered the business world.
 After completing a Master of Fine Arts in theatre, Dale entered the world of professional theatrical show business and academic theatre.